BareBones-RPG/BareBones-RPG.github.io/README.md

 Player's turn: they can move up to 30 feet, attack, defend, or wait for a reaction.
 If the player uses double movement, they can move up to 60 feet.
 Then, the player will wait for the next round to attack.

-- Whenever an attack is triggered, the player will use Might when a weapon has a close-range tag.
+- _Whenever an attack is triggered_, the player will use **Might** when a weapon has a close-range tag.
-- Whenever an attack is triggered, the player will use Insight when a weapon has a mid or far range due to aiming.
+- _Whenever an attack is triggered_, the player will use **Insight** when a weapon has a mid or far range due to aiming.
-- Whenever a defense is triggered, the player will use Mobility when wearing armor, including the worn armor tag.
+- _Whenever a defense is triggered_, the player will use **Mobility** when wearing armor, including the worn armor tag.
-- Whenever a player casts a spell, they will use Essence.
+- _Whenever a player casts a spell_, they will use **Essence**.
-- Whenever a player is bitten by something.
+- _Whenever a player is bitten by something_.
 Or touch something poisonous, the PC will use GRIT to save.
-- When a player moves, and **holds their action**.
+- _When a player moves, and **holds their action**_.
 They can _lower the success threshold to 4_ due to waiting for that moment to act!

 ### Initiative Rules: